 Site mortar jointing of pipes into manholes

 All mortar used for the 'on-site' jointing of drainage components must be Expocrete ‘UA’ or an accepted equivalent such as provided by the pipe manufacturer.
-See Section 8 Acceptable products on page 350.
-The surface priming, mixing of components, application and cure period are to be in accordance with the manufacturer's directions.
+See Acceptable Products List 2022 The surface priming, mixing of components, application and cure period are to be in accordance with the manufacturer's directions.